Key Features of an Effective Strategy Roadmap Method

 By Jibility co-founder Chuen Seet

-There are lots of methods and books on how to create a strategy and how to create a plan, but very few of these describe how to create the bridge between them, i.e. a strategy roadmap.
+There are lots of techniques and books on how to create a strategy and how to create a plan, but very few of these describe how to create the bridge between them, i.e. a strategy roadmap.
 Building this particular roadmap is tough.

-One proven technique for formulating and substantiating an effective strategy roadmap is capability-based planning, which is supported by highly-regarded organizations such as Open Group TOGAF® and the Business Architecture Guild BIZBOK® Guide.
+One proven method for formulating and substantiating an effective strategy roadmap is capability-based planning, which is supported by highly-regarded organizations such as Open Group TOGAF® and the Business Architecture Guild BIZBOK® Guide.
 But the technique isn’t everything.
 Your approach as a whole needs to be carefully thought-out.

 We’ve found that the best method tends to have four key features, so if your approach to building a strategy roadmap has all of these, then you’re well on your way to setting yourself up for success.